tom-mi/iBrew/README.md

 ## Downloads & Setup

+Other systems than MacOS running python see download from source section.

+### MacOS
   * [MacOS]  (https://github.com/Tristan79/iBrew/blob/master/release/iBrew.dmg) (note that the web interface is NOT finished, only the rest api is, I hope :-)

-Other systems running python see download from source section.
+Once start the app from the MacOS package (drag it to your application folder) it will auto link iBrew in your terminal.
+Open a terminal and type ```ibrew``` and you're off!

+_soft symlink to /usr/local/bin/ibrew_

 ### Download from source